ParexChain/ParexNetwork/README.md

 * High-performance SSD with at least 2TB of free space
 * 25+ MBit/sec download Internet service

-### Full node on the main Ethereum network
+### Full node on the main ParexBetaChain network

-By far the most common scenario is people wanting to simply interact with the Ethereum
+By far the most common scenario is people wanting to simply interact with the ParexBetaChain
 network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use case, the user doesn't care about years-old historical data, so we can sync quickly to the current state of the network.
 To do so: